 4. Show Ratings and Number of Reviews

-Showing ratings and reviews on category pages is a best practice in 2023.
-Despite the fact that not all of our studied sites are using this, we highly recommend it for all eCommerce stores, especially those emerging companies with little brand or product awareness.
+Showing star ratings and reviews on category pages remains a best practice in 2024.
+Although not all of our studied sites are using this, we highly recommend it for all eCommerce stores, especially those emerging companies with little brand or product awareness.

 We’ve talked at length about how important individual product reviews are to online conversion rates.
 The more you can show off (positive and high-quality!) reviews on as many web pages as possible, the more likely your shoppers will be to make that final purchase decision.